 Maths on Toast’s Trustees are (from left): Paul, Sophie, Holly, Reena, Alison and Rebecca.

 Dr Alison Clark-Wilson is a former secondary school mathematics teacher who is now a Principal Research Associate within UCL Institute of Education.
 Alison is a Fellow of the Institute of Mathematics and its Applications.
 She currently serves as an elected member of the Executive Committee for the British Society for the Learning of Mathematics.

 Rebecca McCaffry is a Fellow of the Chartered Institute of Management Accountants, where she leads their public sector research programme.
 She has a particular interest in helping finance professionals work more effectively with their non-financial colleagues.

-Holly Marshall is an experienced people and budget manager.
+Holly McGivern is an experienced people and budget manager.
 She works for a Central London Council, where her specialisms include social housing and systems thinking.
 Her previous work tackling overcrowding in council tenancies resulted in what is now nationally recognized as a good practice approach to this area of work.
 Holly also has an interest in American literature and two cats.

 Reena O’Neill is a Web Account Manager at Fat Beehive, a creative website design agency specialising in charity and social enterprise web design, where she is responsible for managing relationships with 140 clients.
 A Management graduate, Reena has also previously managed marketing and communications activity in nonprofits.

 Sophie Smith is a freelance arts and heritage professional, who has recently founded a small press.
 Sophie has previously worked for Arts Council England, for the Story Museum in Oxford, and for international design consultancy Event Communications.
 Sophie also writes poetry and speaks Chinese.